WandererXII/scalashogi/README.md

     compile

-To run the tests (with coverage):
+To run the tests:

-    clean coverage test
+    test
-    coverageReport

 ### Code formatting